 Figure 5.
-Eight extracted features using wavelet scattering transformation.
+Eight extracted features using wavelet scattering transformation at 250 Hz (250 samples per second).

 Data Classification

 The normalization and feature extraction techniques were used with both the learning and testing datasets to enhance the classification accuracy of the designed BCI system.
 At this point, the processed datasets were prepared to be trained in deep learning.
 An LSTM is a type of RNN that can learn long-term dependencies among time steps of a sequenced dataset.
-The LSTM architecture is a good fit for classifying the sequenced EEG dataset.
+The LSTM network has been seen to be more operative than the Feed-Forward Neural Networks (FNN) and the regular RNN in terms of sequences prediction due to their capability of remembering significant information or values for a long period of time.
+An LSTM network is frequently used for processing and predicting or classifying sequence time-series data [42].
+A detailed explanation of the LSTM network can be found in [43] and [44].

+The classification model for the recorded EEG dataset was constructed using the LSTM architecture.
 On the input side, the LSTM was constructed to have an input layer receiving sequence signals, which were eight time-series EEG signals.
 On the output side, the LSTM was constructed to have a one-vector output layer with Rectified Liner Unit (ReLU) activation function.
 The output values were set to be (0, 0.5, 0.7, 1.0) for the desired four commands: Up, Down, Left, and Right, respectively.
 During the training process of the used LSTM model, we noticed that limiting the output values of the four indicated classes between zero and one made the learning faster and more efficient.
+AMD Ryzen 7 1700 X processor was used for the training, and the training took less than one hour with the selected output values while it took longer than 1.5 hours when an integer values between 1 to 10 were used.
+Additionally, having an output value between 0 and 1 offers easier scaling and mapping for the output when the designed algorithm is uploaded to a microcontroller to be tested in real time, especially when one analog output is used for all the output classes.
 Three LSTM layers were chosen with 80 hidden units followed by a dropout layer between them.

+The performance of the LSTM network depends on several hyper-parameters, such as the network size, initial learning rate, learning rate schedule, and L2 regularization.
+The initial learning rate has been set at 0.019 and scheduled with 0.017 reduction ratio every 176 epoch.
 To prevent or reduce overfitting in the training process, we considered dropout ratios of 0.1, 0.3, and 0.1 for the training parameters in the LSTM neural network layers.
 The dropout layers randomly set 10%, 30%, and 10% of the training parameters to zero in the first, second, and third LSTM layers, respectively.
 Another technique was used to overcome the overfitting in the learning process and for a smoother training process, which is the L2 Regularization.
 The L2 Regularization is the most common type of all regularization techniques and is also commonly known as weight decay or ride regression.
+Figure 6 illustrates the architecture of the designed LSTM model.